-If he makes his charitable gift after he sells his business, he must pay capital gains tax of approximately 15%.
+If he makes his charitable gift after he sells his business, he must pay capital gains tax of approximately 15 percent.
 In order to give $1 million to charity, he would use approximately $1.2 million of his stock value, paying the government approximately $176,000 in tax.

-If he gives the Foundation 10% of his company prior to the sale, and allows the Foundation to sell that portion of his company to the buyer of his business, there will be no tax owed on that portion.
-Thus, Jonathan can give $176,000 more to spread the Gospel by utilizing the services of Christian Community Foundation.
+If he gives the Foundation 10 percent of his company prior to the sale and allows the Foundation to sell that portion of his company to the buyer of his business, there will be no tax owed on that portion.
+Thus, David can give $176,000 more to spread the Gospel by utilizing the services of Christian Community Foundation.

 Some complex gifts will only be considered providing the donor assumes any carrying costs and potential environmental risks are acceptable.